HermesMarc/hermesmarc.github.io/_posts/2024-06-11-computing-bezout-coefficients.md

 \end{bmatrix}
 $$

-Which is just matrix notation summarising the following two equations:
+Which is simply matrix notation summarising the following two equations:

 $$
 \begin{array}